Skip to main content

 • Sponsors: (Prime) Rochefort, Fenton, Ricciardi, Nicholas Germana, Wheeler

-• Committee: Energy and Natural Resources
+• Committee: Senate Energy and Natural Resources

-• Status: Interim Study
+• Status: Interim Study (automatically fails)

 SB556-FN (Senate): including syringes and similar medical devices in the definition of special waste for purposes of solid waste management and making the disposal of such special waste a felony.